This challenge ranked as practitioners’ #1 priority in spring 2020.

 Harnessing the power of STEAMCreating a STEAM college and career culture by engaging the community- Compton Unified School District

 In the Words of District Staff

-“What we're trying to do is to change our data [including which] questions we ask our elementary kids.
-‘Does school cause you to be more curious?’
+“We're trying to ask our elementary kids, ‘Does school cause you to be more curious?’
 If students say, ‘No, I'm not more curious as a result of being in school,’ We say, ‘What do we need to change about the existing pedagogy, curriculum, assessment and resources to lead to kids to see themselves as more curious learners?’”

 “If you talk about academic achievement and you dig down a little bit deeper other than just the test scores, I think it would be the engagement and the student engagement into the academic program.
 How is it relatable?
 Is it relevant?
 And then you could probably draw some conclusions about the academics.
 We've tried to get to some of those answers through surveys, vicarious feedback, forums, and focus groups.
 But, it's really difficult to really pinpoint how students are engaged in the curriculum.
 It's one thing to be engaged in school, but are they engaged in the curriculum?
 Do they understand why they're being taught what they're being taught?
 Does that make a difference in academic performance?”

 7 Ways to Spark Engagement - From Edutopia, this blog describes why strengthening students’ sense of connectedness to their learning is a worthwhile goal, and shares simple ways to do it.

 Measuring Student Engagement in Upper Elementary through High School: a Description of 21 Instruments - From REL Southeast, this report reviews the characteristics of 21 instruments that measure student engagement.
 It summarizes what each instrument measures, describes its purposes and uses, and provides technical information on its psychometric properties.